The Executive MBA Admissions Committee considers a number of factors in selecting a candidate.

 EMBA Essay 5 (Re-Applicants only): If you are re-applying, please describe your career progress since you last applied and ways in which you have enhanced your candidacy.
 Include updates on short-term and long-term career goals, as well as your continued interest in UCLA Anderson.
 (Maximum 1 page, double-spaced, 12 point font)

-Interviews are conducted on an invitation-only basis before admission can be offered.
-Interviews are rarely the deciding factor in an admissions decision; instead they typically mirror or round out information already provided in the application.
-Instructions on how to set up an interview are provided at the time of invitation.
+Interviews are conducted on an invitation-only basis.
+Interviews typically mirror or round out information already provided in the application.
 Interviews are held on-campus, or via Skype, and they last approximately 30 minutes.
 Business attire is appropriate for this professional interview.